Customised temperature probes & sensors

 Thermal sensors for all temperature ranges

-The most exact possible temperature measurement has long been a goal of people.
+The most exact possible temperature measurement has long been an endeavor of people.
 In the 16th century, Galileo Galilei developed the first generation of thermometers.
 However, this was not uniform and was based on the expansion behavior of different liquids.
 The first thermometer with reproducible results was based on the Fahrenheit scale in 1715.
 In the 19th century, Kelvin developed an alternative scale with different fixed points for measurement.
 Today, in most countries around the world, thermometers are assigned to its Celsius scale, while the Fahrenheit scale is still used in the United States.
 In 1821 the Seebeck effect was also discovered, in which the linear temperature-dependent resistance of platinum is used.
 The resulting thermal sensors can also be used, for example, in very high temperature ranges.

 Let us advise you on the right thermocouples